open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 SDK, it looks like that Java is flexible in taking a `traceparent` with multiple values, even though such format is invalid per the W3C Trace Context specification.
-So propagation from nginx to the Java service worked, while in contrast, python (and other languages) do not provide that flexibility and propagation from nginx to the downstream service silenty fails.
+So propagation from nginx to the Java service worked, while in contrast, Python (and other languages) do not provide that flexibility and propagation from nginx to the downstream service silenty fails.

 Note, that we are not suggesting that the other languages should have the same